Parent Information Package

 Cabin groups that have a camper with a severe food allergy will be alerted prior to the start of the week.
 The name of the camper will not be disclosed in any communication to the families.
 Food allergies can include, but are not limited to, peanuts, tree nuts, eggs, and sesame.

 For families that would like to send a treat for the whole cabin group for a special occasion like a birthday, please know we cannot accept anything that was not prepackaged.
-If you have any questions about this, please contact the office.
+Please contact the office in advance to discuss this and ensure it can be organized with camp staff.

 Snack and Lunch Times

-Campers in our Primary and Junior Divisions will have a designated time in their schedule for a morning snack, lunch, and afternoon snack.
-During afternoon snack, campers will be provided with a freezie for Tuck.
+Campers in our Primary and Junior Divisions will have a designated time in their schedule for a morning snack, lunch, and Tuck time.
+During Tuck, campers are provided with a freezie but they are also encouraged to eat one of their snacks if they are hungry.

 Campers in our Intermediate, Sophomore and Senior Divisions will have a designated time in their schedule for lunch and an afternoon freezie for Tuck.
 Campers are welcome to bring a snack to take on the go in between activities.